 Choose the type of property

 Have you thought of what exactly you want your house to be like?
 Do you have a certain preference?
 It’s vital to have a clear picture of what you’re looking for.
 This is where having a “buying a house checklist” really helps.
 It lets you stay on top of your paperwork and narrows down your search.
-Consider the location, neighbourhood, style, and features you want your house to have.
+Consider the location, neighborhood, style, and features you want your house to have.

 Attend property inspections